huggingface/blog/asr-chunking.md

 ```
 Tl;dr: This post explains how to use the specificities of the Connectionist
 Temporal Classification (CTC) architecture in order to achieve very good
-quality automatic speech recognition even on abritrarily long files or
+quality automatic speech recognition even on arbitrarily long files or
 during live inference.
 ```